eyob721/alx-higher_level_programming/0x06-python-classes/README.md

 [6-square.py](./6-square.py)

-- Building on the previous module (5-square.py), we add a `position` attribute that contains the current poition in the square.
+- Building on the previous module (5-square.py), we add a `position` attribute that contains the current position in the square.
 - The method that is used to print the square is adjusted to include the new `position` attribute as well.